Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/index.md

 ## Licensing

 Even though the .NET Languages Add-on is distributed and demoed with the @@PlatformName controls, it is optional and is sold separately from SyntaxEditor and any containing bundles.
-The pricing on the add-on is very cheap and licenses are all Enterprise licenses, meaning they cover your entire organization.
+The pricing on the add-on is very cheap and the licenses are all Enterprise licenses, meaning they cover your entire organization.

 See the [Assemblies and Add-on Licensing](../../assemblies.md) topic for more information.